Visual Aspects of Gaussian Periods and Analogues: Introduction

 \subsection{Acknowledgements}

-The author would like to thank the following people for their help at various points of this project.
-First, we thank Ellen Eischen for the original idea for the project and for the suggestions and advice throughout.
-We thank Benjamin Young for his serendipitous observations about the project, which led to interesting insights.
-We would also like to thank David Lowry-Duda, John Voight, and Joseph Silverman for their helpful conversations and suggestions about the implementation of coding ideas, which took place mainly at the Algorithmic Number Theory Symposium in 2022 and at an MSRI workshop in winter 2023.
-We would also like to thank April Wade for her extensive help with the code itself, especially with helping the code run efficiently.
+I would like to thank the following people for their help at various points of this project.
+First, I thank Ellen Eischen for the original idea for the project and for the suggestions and advice throughout.
+I thank Benjamin Young for his serendipitous observations about the project, which led to interesting insights.
+I would also like to thank David Lowry-Duda, John Voight, and Joseph Silverman for their helpful conversations and suggestions about the implementation of coding ideas, which took place mainly at the Algorithmic Number Theory Symposium in 2022 and at an MSRI workshop in winter 2023.
+I would also like to thank April Wade for her extensive help with the code itself, especially with helping the code run efficiently.